Rock of Cashel in County Tipperary

 Day 6: Galway to Dublin via Clonmacnoise

-On the way to Dublin, you'll take in some of Irelands most historical and famous landmarks.
+On the way to Dublin, you'll take in some of Irelands most historic and famous landmarks.
 First of these is Clonmacnoise, an Ancient Monastic settlement founded by Saint Ciaran in the 6th Century.
-Amongst the settlement you'll find Early Christian grave slabs, High crosses, two round towers and the ruins of a cathedral.
+Amongst the settlement, you'll find Early Christian grave slabs, High crosses, two round towers and the ruins of a cathedral.
 After that, travel east to one of the great wonders of the ancient world, Newgrange.
-Older than Stonehenge and the pyramids of Egypt, Newgrange is a passage tomb and a must see tourist
+Older than Stonehenge and the pyramids of Egypt, Newgrange is a passage tomb and a must-see tourist

 attraction.
 Heading south, next up is Dublin city.
 There’s a large number of walking tours to choose from in Dublin, some of the most popular being the "literary Pub crawl" and the "historical walking tour".
 We'd also advise the hop on hop off bus tour which stops at many of Dublin’s major attractions!

-Day 7: Dublin City Centre and Trinity College
+Day 7: Dublin City Center and Trinity College

-For your last day in Dublin you will be continuing your sightseeing in Dublin with the chance to visit the Guinness Storehouse, the GPO Museum and Kilmaninham Gaol amongst other locations.
-Make sure to visit Christ church cathedral, founded in 1030 by Sitric, the king of Dublin at the time, not to mention the James Joyce Centre and Dublin Writers Museum.
-You may also want to do some shopping or visit one of many Irish pubs or cafes. the Temple bar area's streets are lined with pubs, restaurants and cafes to suit every taste.
+For your last day in Dublin, you will be continuing your sightseeing in Dublin with the chance to visit the Guinness Storehouse, the GPO Museum and Kilmainham Gaol amongst other locations.
+Make sure to visit Christ church cathedral, founded in 1030 by Sitric, the king of Dublin at the time, not to mention the James Joyce Center and Dublin Writers Museum.
+You may also want to do some shopping or visit one of many Irish pubs or cafes. the Temple bar area's streets are lined with pubs, restaurants, and cafes to suit every taste.
 It's narrow cobble streets mean there’s always an amazing atmosphere in the area as well!
-Temple bar is also a great area for nightlife, if you want to have a few pints on your last night!
+Temple bar is also a great area for nightlife if you want to have a few pints on your last night!